 In this new edition, the text has been fully revised and updated to reflect the latest developments in the field.
 It has also been expanded with more than 100 brand new entries, focusing primarily on modern and contemporary art materials and techniques.

 From abstract art to woodcuts, and the Baroque Revival to ziggurats, this highly readable dictionary is the ideal reference source for students of Art and all related subjects, for gallery visitors, and for all people interested in the visual arts.

-Australian Oxford Dictionary (2 ed.)
+The Oxford Dictionary of Art (3 ed.)
 Reference library